 Pomelo varieties are often not identified in the store.
-Based on my experience, unless specifically labeled otherwise, it is the light yellow Honey pomelo that is being sold under the “Pomelo” sign.
-We’ve also bought pomelos labeled as “Grapefruit Pomelo” which was light pink, juicier and a little more tart than the honey pomelo.
+Based on my experience, unless specifically labelled otherwise, it is the light yellow Honey pomelo that is being sold under the “Pomelo” sign.
+We’ve also bought pomelos labelled as “Grapefruit Pomelo” which was light pink, juicier and a little more tart than the honey pomelo.
 “Ruby Pomelo” and “Jaffa Red” were deep pink varieties that were very similar in flavor to the honey pomelo.
-You can always try asking the produce manager if he happens to know the variety or color of the pomelo if that’s really important to you.
+You can always try asking the produce manager if he happens to know the variety or colour of the pomelo if that’s really important to you.

 Here it is in comparison to a tangelo.
 The skin of the pomelo is smooth like a grapefruit, but the fruit itself is quite a bit larger.
 Botanists believe that the pomelo came before the grapefruit and that the grapefruit is a cross between a pomelo and an orange.

 As it ripens the skin typically turns from green to yellow although some green may remain on the peel even when at its ripest.
 The rind of a pomelo is quite thick, but once scored, fairly easy to peel.
 The membrane between slices is very tough and papery, you’ll definitely want to remove it as I demonstrate in the video.
 The fruits I’ve had were all seedless with a few very tiny underdeveloped seeds.
 Look how thick and spongy the rind is!

 The flavor is milder than a grapefruit – not as bitter, not as sour but there is definitely a resemblance.
 I also found them to be much more firm and less juicy than a grapefruit.
 Everyone in our house, young and old, enjoyed the flavor and texture.
 Here’s a comparison of a pomelo segment and a grapefruit segment.